-The unrestricted nature of this information exchange system gives it many possibilities and a few problems.
-Although it can allow for minor spelling mistakes and warn you if a label you attach 9 has never been used before, the system cannot eliminate duplications, or guarantee the reliability or completeness of information in its messages.
+Suppose you wanted to enter a message.
+You would first select the entry function by pressing the "Enter" key.
+The com-5 has never been used before, the system cannot eliminate duplications, or guarantee the reliability or completeness of information in its messages.
 In the final analysis, the quality of the information in the data base will depend on the system's users.